jerrychangusa/APCSA/codelab.md

 : Be sure to include error checking to ensure the user enters a valid move.
 If the player enters an invalid move, either select a valid one for them or continue asking for a valid move.

 ## Checkpoint 3: Select Computer Move
-**Write a helper method** that takes as input the computer's energy point and returns a randomly selected valid move for the computer.
+Write a method with the following signature that takes as input the computer's energy point and returns a randomly selected valid move for the computer.

+**public static String getComputerMove(int energyPoints);**

 ## Checkpoint 4: Calculate Energy Point Cost
-**Write a helper method** that takes as input a valid move and returns the amount of energy the move will cost.
+Write a helper method that takes as input a valid move and returns the amount of energy the move will cost.

+**public static int getEnergyPointsCost(String move);**

 * "attack" should returns 1.
 * "charge energy" returne -1.